sergei-mironov/mobile-nixos-cfg/README.md

 6. Boot the Pinephone and connect it to the PC with USB cable. eMMC flash will appear in the list of Host PC's block devices (verify it with `lsblk`).

-Now one can flash internal eMMC from the Host PC.
+Now one can flash the phone's internal eMMC from the Host PC.

 ### Flashing internal eMMC card with Mobile NixOS image